Vicksburg, MI 49097 | Kalamazoo County, Michigan

 Today there are no hotels in Vicksburg, but the railroad is still an influence.
 The Canadian National Railway system maintains tracks running though town.
 Freight trains carry tons of goods to the nation pass through our community several times a day.
 The Vicksburg Depot Museum occupies the former Union Station (rail depot) in town and the Vicksburg recreation trail was built on land reclaimed as part of the "rails to trails" program.

 Vicksburg also became a destination of choice on a more spiritual level.
 Beginning in 1884, the "Capital of Spiritualism" hosted a camp meeting every summer at Fraser's Grove where thousands would gather to observe healing rituals, flame readings, and listen to various mediums answer questions on behalf of those long departed.
 The evenings were filled with more traditional community activities like group suppers, musicals, and dances.
-And, that pond that John Vickers created when he damned the Portage Creek well in the summer it was covered with colorful lotus lillies.
+As for the pond that John Vickers created when he dammed the Portage Creek, in the summer it was covered with colorful lotus lilies.
 It was a tourist attraction that drew thousands from around the country.

 Rail travel also brought hunters and fisherman to the area to take advantage of the unspoiled woodlands, lakes and streams.
 Many of these travelers came from Chicago so often that it only seemed right to have seasonal homes or cottages in the Vicksburg area.
 This practice continues today with many Chicagoans spending their summers on Vicksburg area lakes.

 There is always something fun and interesting going on in Vicksburg, no matter what time of year.
 Vicksburg is one of Kalamazoo Counties oldest communities and its past reflects a rich and varied history that show up in the festival, events and exhibits locals and visitors enjoy.